Wizards snap Utah’s 24-game home winning streak, win 125-121

 The Jazz rallied late and cut a 19-point deficit to 121-119 on a driving layup from Mitchell with 12.3 seconds left.

-Beal hit a pair of free throws with 11.5 seconds remaining.
-Bogdanovic missed a corner 3-pointer on the other end and Westbrook added two more free throws to secure the win.
+Beal hit a pair of free throws with 11.5 seconds remaining after missing a pair of few seconds earlier.
+Bogdanovic missed a corner 3-pointer on the other end and then Westbrook added two more free throws to secure the win.

 Washington seemingly broke open the game starting late in the third quarter.
 After Mitchell hit a pair of free throws to give Utah an 80-79 lead, the Wizards went on a 30-10 run to take control.